Cha3eee/chenie-varela-coding-exam/README.md

 To execute these tests, run:
 php artisan test

+## Additional Instruction
+In editing/updating the product, the admin will need to double click the textbox.

 ## System Details
 * PHP Version: PHP 8.2.10
 * Composer Version: 2.7.7